CSE411

 • Language for a stack-based virtual machine.

-• More abstract than the three-address code.
+• More abstract than linear IR.

 CSE411